What are nuts?

 Including nuts in your diet has been associated with improved heart health.
 This is because consuming nuts helps maintain the health of the lining of the arteries, balances cholesterol and reduces the build-up of deposits called plaques, while also lowering the risk of blood clots.

-The reasons why nuts support heart health are numerous, and include their beneficial fat profile being predominantly mono and poly-unsaturated, their fibre content, the existence of phytosterols as well as contributions of proteins such as l-arginine, which help relax blood vessels and lower blood pressure.
+The reasons why nuts support heart health are numerous, and include their beneficial fat profile rich in mono and poly-unsaturated varieties, their fibre content, the existence of phytosterols as well as contributions of proteins such as l-arginine, which help relax blood vessels and lower blood pressure.

 Are nuts safe for everyone?

-Although a beneficial food for many, tree nuts are one of the eight most common food allergens and as a result can cause allergic reactions, including severe anaphylaxis.
+Although a beneficial food for many, tree nuts are one of the most common food allergens and as a result have the ability to cause allergic reactions, including severe anaphylaxis.
 Cross contamination is a particular concern for those with a nut allergy and requires extra caution when eating away from home.
-Whole nuts may pose a choking risk, especially for the under-fives.
+Whole nuts also pose a choking risk, especially for the under-fives.

 Kerry Torrens is a qualified nutritionist (MBANT) with a postgraduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the past 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.